Some Interview Tips for Junior Developers

 Some tips for helping you through a software engineering interview

 In the last two companies I have worked for at one time or another I have been involved in recruiting junior members of staff and I have noticed that sometimes some of them have missed what I would consider key parts of interview preparation.

 I think once you have been in the industry long enough you pick up these tips without needing to be formally told, which is potentially why I haven’t seen some of these tips laid out online before.

 - Don’t worry about what you don’t know - Junior Developers are almost never hired based on their domain knowledge, it is taken as a given that they don’t have much of that yet.

 - If the company produces a product, use it - If the company has a free service (or trial period) then sign up and play about before any interview, if that doesn’t really apply then make it obvious that you have looked around anything you could to do with the product or service.

 - Look at any source code you can - This will either be from open GitHub repositories or at a very minimum the companies brochure site.
-Comment on this in the interview and for bonus points talk about potential improvements to the code (something as simple as poorly named classes).
+Comment on this in the interview and for bonus points talk about potential improvements to the code.

 - Don’t bluff questions - If we ask you about a particular technology and you know very little about it, say so, and maybe talk about something similar (or ask, is that similar to x, y or z?)
 DO NOT start waffling about something you know is rubbish.